 Be cautious about basing your entire room design on a fabric cushion that could get easily stained and destroyed a couple of years down the road.
 If your inspiration piece gets destroyed, the reason that your room is pulled together will be gone.
 It can be difficult to replace an inspiration piece with the exact style and colors you need years down the road.

 Now that you have your “inspiration” piece, you can pull your room together using a design board.

 The accent wall design came next to create a focal point in the room.
 The paint colors were pulled from the carpet.
-The painting in blue, orange and pink pulls from the same colors of the carpet.
-Blonde wide plank floor is recommended as it blends in with the style and accessories and is currently the leading trend in hardwood and vinyl flooring right now.
+The painting in blue, orange and cream pulls from the same colors of the carpet.
+Dark wide plank floor is recommended as it blends in with the style and accessories and is currently the leading trend in hardwood and vinyl flooring right now.
 With the mood board, it gives you a good idea of how your living room is going to look.

 Let’s say you’re thinking of keeping your own coffee table.
 You can replace it with this cooper one to see what it looks like.
 You want a different picture?
 Search for different pictures and swap it out.
 You get the idea.

 Mood boards are not just limited to a room.
 The above is a mood board I created for a client for their beachfront area.
 The picture on the top right is the current look of the property.
 We brainstormed ideas on furniture and landscaping to add too and keep the natural casual feel of the beach front.